Many of our SGPT athletes love to get outside and climb, paddle and mountain bike.

 Question: Are you getting good reviews in for the edelweiss energy arc 9.5 review?
 Yes; check out the videos and comments above.

 Question: What about Beal vs Edelweiss ropes?
 Both are great ropes so you need to decide what will be the intended use first.
-I would see if one of your buddies or a climbing friend in town has one that you can go out Cragging with him.
+I would see if one of your buddies or a climbing friend in town has one that you can go out cragging with him.
+Try the rope out before you buy it so that you will know what you are getting into.

 SEALgrinderPT supports the Access Fund and The Southeastern Climbers Coalition.